thomasccp/pq/README.md

-## Proximity Queries for medical robotic application
+## Proximity Query for medical robotic application
 Proximity Query (PQ) is a process to calculate the relative placement of objects.
 It is a critical task for many applications such as robot motion planning, particularly those involving human-robot collaborative control.
 This program computes a PQ formulation which can support non-convex objects represented by meshes or cloud points.